Health Library

 Most often, tracheomalacia is congenital.
 This means the child was born with the condition.

-Other types can occur later when something presses on the tracheal cartilage.
-Such as a blood vessel that crosses too closely to the trachea putting pressure on the walls of the airway.
-Tracheomalacia can also develop after a child has been on a ventilator for quite a while.
-But, these two causes are much less common than the congenital type.
+Other types can occur later when something presses on the tracheal cartilage, such as a blood vessel that crosses too closely to the trachea, putting pressure on the walls of the airway.
+Tracheomalacia can also develop after a child has been on a ventilator for quite a long time.
+These two causes are much less common than the congenital type.

-Babies born with tracheomalacia may have other congenital abnormalities such as heart defects, developmental delay, esophageal abnormalities or gastroesophageal reflux.
+Babies born with tracheomalacia may have other congenital abnormalities such as heart defects, developmental delay, esophageal abnormalities or gastroesophageal reflux (GERD).

 Symptoms of Tracheomalacia